scy-phy/swat/DLR/notes.md

 ###DLR operations:
 * DLR non-supervisor nodes:

- It is assumed that each DLR non-supervisor node has two ethernet ports, assumed implemented with embedded switches.
+ It is assumed that each DLR non-supervisor node has two Ethernet ports, assumed implemented with embedded switches.
 When one non-supervisor node receives a packet, it has to decide whether the packet should be received by itself, or forward the packet to another node.

 * DLR supervisor nodes: